SitecorePowerShell/Book/appendix/indexing/remove-searchindexitem.md

 ## Detailed Description

+Removes an indexed item from the specified index.
+Supports wildcard filtering for the index name.

-© 2010-2019 Adam Najmanowicz, Michael West.
+© 2010-2020 Adam Najmanowicz, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions

 ## Parameters